-Procedure 1-2 To change the DNS server information
+Procedure 1-4 To change the DNS server information

-- 1. From the VGA screen, or through an ssh connection, log into the system admin controller (SAC) as the root user. - 2.
-Type the following command to start the cluster configuration tool: - # /opt/sgi/sbin/configure-cluster - 3.
-On the cluster configuration tool's main menu, select D Configure House DNS Resolvers, and select OK. - 4.
+1. From the VGA screen, or through an ssh connection, log into the system admin controller (SAC) as the root user.

+2. Type the following command to start the cluster configuration tool:

+- 3. On the cluster configuration tool's main menu, select D Configure House DNS Resolvers, and select OK. - 4.
 On the Enter up to three DNS resolvers IPS screen, type the IP addresses you want to configure, and select OK.